FabBag72/PD_TechTeam/README.md

     * DataGrid, DataGrid.content, see the video tutorial: Data entry by Data Grid list of parameters.
 Checking of min/max/isNaN.
   * Dialog:
     * Dialog message, Dialog.content, Two ways for dialog message box or pop-up message.
+  * P&I Diagram: the diagram is a SVG with attribute preserveAspectRatio="none" so the diagram can fit to many aspect ratios.
+Then there are two popup windows linked to two elements: valve and compressor.

 * Submenu2:
   * User Managment